 There are supplements that support blood sugar regulation, but since there are so many reasons for dysfunction, we will only outline a few major players.
 Number one choice, fiber.
 A mixed soluble/insoluble form will help with both digestion and reduce blood sugar levels.

-A good multivitamin and ALA have been shown to help with insulin signaling while supporting detoxification at the same time.
+A good multivitamin has been shown to help with insulin signaling while supporting detoxification at the same time.
 Gymnema sylvestre has also been shown to help regulate insulin.

 There are supplements that support blood sugar regulation as well.
-ALA has been shown to help with regulation while supporting detoxification at the same time!
-Cinnamon has been shown to aid in preventing Insulin Resistance as well as the minerals selenium, vanadium, magnesium, and chromium.
-Fiber is great to slow down sugar absorption and many herbs have regulatory abilities as well.
+ALA has been shown to help with regulation while supporting detoxification at the same time, Cinnamon has been shown to aid in preventing Insulin Resistance as well as the minerals selenium, vanadium, magnesium, and chromium.